 The symptoms associated with menopause are really those of perimenopause, or the transition to menopause.
 These include:

-The doctors at Comprehensive Women’s Health offer treatments to help you manage these symptoms.
+The providers at Comprehensive Women’s Health offer treatments to help you manage these symptoms.

 As your hormone levels decline, your risk of certain diseases increases.
 You’re at a greater risk of heart and blood vessel disease when your estrogen levels are lower.
 Osteoporosis is another concern in postmenopausal women.
 Urinary incontinence can develop as your vaginal tissue loses elasticity.
 You may also experience vaginal dryness and itching that makes sexual intercourse uncomfortable.